RaunoT/plex-rewind/CONTRIBUTING.md

    git push origin BRANCH_NAME -f
    ```

-### Contributing Code
+### Code guidelines

 - If you are taking on an existing bug or feature ticket, please comment on the [issue](https://github.com/RaunoT/plex-rewind/issues) to avoid multiple people working on the same thing.

 - All commits must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) rules.

-  Pull requests with commits not following this standard will **not** be merged.
+  > Please make meaningful commits, or squash them prior to opening a pull request.

 - Do your best to check for spelling errors and grammatical mistakes.

+- Make sure to test your changes on different screen sizes to ensure responsiveness.

+- Do your research and follow the best practices for whatever tool or library you're using.

 - Use the appropriate Unicode characters for ellipses, arrows, and other special characters/symbols

-- Please make meaningful commits, or squash them prior to opening a pull request.

-  Do **not** squash commits once people have begun reviewing your changes.
+- Branch and PR naming should follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) logic.
+If there's an issue linked to the PR, it should be included in the scope.

+  > Example branch name: `feat(#123)/new-feature` or `fix/bug`

+  > Example pull request name: `feat(#123): new feature` or `fix: bug`

 - Always rebase your commit to the latest `develop` branch.

   Do **not** merge `develop` into your branch.

-- It is your responsibility to keep your branch up-to-date.
+- Make sure to keep your branch up-to-date.

-  Your work will **not** be merged unless it is rebased off the latest `develop` branch.

 - Only open pull requests to `develop`, never `main`.

   Any pull requests opened to `main` will be closed.

-## Attribution

-This contribution guide was inspired by [Overseerr's](https://github.com/sct/overseerr) contribution guide.